+All students are eligible for two free meals at school in 2022-23.
+Income eligibility forms are still vital to improving the school district's revenues.
 The District's Free and Reduced Price Meal (FRPM) rate has increased in recent years reflecting the outreach the District has made to encourage applications by our low income families, many of whom have historically been hesitant to fill out the income verification forms required to apply.
-In addition to providing the individual student free and reduced prices for school breakfast and lunch, this rate is critical for increased school funding in California and is a commonly used criterion in all kinds of grant applications.
+All students have a right to a free school breakfast and lunch; nevertheless, this FRPM or Income Verification Form rate is critical for increased school funding in California and is a commonly used criterion in all kinds of grant applications including Community Schools, Literacy Coach grants, and many others.
 This percentage qualifies the District for increased state funding in the Supplemental and Concentration Grant funding in the Local Control Funding Formula (LCFF) and also qualifies the District for other grants.
-Families who qualify for FRPM have been mailed P-EBT cards by the state to support food security.
-In this past school year food security has been well addressed in our attendance area by a collaboration of our Food Services department, our Transportation department, our Child Welfare and Attendance Worker, our So Hum Family Resource Center and other community members who all worked to make sure our families had enough food for their children through wildfire evacuations and the COVID-19 related isolation due to stay-at-home orders and the consequent economic displacement of many parents.
+During the pandemic, families who qualified for FRPM were mailed P-EBT cards by the state to support food security.
+During the pandemic school years, food security has been well addressed in our attendance area by a collaboration of our Food Services department, our Transportation department, our Child Welfare and Attendance Worker, our So Hum Family Resource Center and other community members who all worked to make sure our families had enough food for their children through wildfire evacuations and the COVID-19 related isolation due to stay-at-home orders and the consequent economic displacement of many parents.